-2. Hike a New Trail
+42. Hike a New Trail

 There’s something very therapeutic about being outdoors and getting some exercise at the same time.
 Search for a local park and pick a trail that you have never hiked before, then pack a nice picnic and put on your hiking shoes.
 You can find a park on the National Park Service Website (or check out our Hiking Bucket List for the future).

-3. Write a Haiku
+43. Write a Haiku

 A Haiku is a traditional form of Japanese poetry that consists of only three lines and a total of 17 syllables.
 The first and third line has 5 syllables and the second has seven.
 The lines do not need to rhyme, actually most of the time they don’t.

-On my birthday last year, I wrote this one:
+I wrote this one:

-A plane flies overhead,
+A plane flies over,

 you dream of being on it.

-4. Be a Tourist in Your Own Town
+44. Be a Tourist in Your Own Town

 We are all a little guilty in taking for granted what is in my own backyard.
 I still have never done a popular port tasting in my hometown of Petaluma, even though I have lived there for dozens of years!

-5. Try a New Food
+45. Try a New Food

-6. Explore a New Nearby City
+46. Explore a New Nearby City

-What nearby city can you day-trip to that you have never visited before?
+What nearby city can you take a day-trip to that you have never visited before?
 Check Google Maps online to determine all the destinations in your area that you can travel to within 2 hours.
 Pick a city that you have never been to, pack your day bag and hit the road.

-7. Change Your Hair
+47. Change Your Hair

 Go as extreme or tame as you want, but do something very different from what you are used to — push your comfort zone.
-It can be as harmless as trying a different part (if you’ve worn the same one for years) or trying a different updo.
+It can be as harmless as trying an easy updo or a different part (if you’ve worn the same one for years) or trying a different updo.
 It can also be as drastic as making you hair a rainbow of colors with temporary hair color chalk or an artistically shaved side.
-Just make sure that you keep the style for at least full 24-hours and make an appearance out in public!
+If you choose the latter, check out StayGlam’s 23 Most Badass Shaved Hairstyles for Women.

-8. Go to Dinner and/or the Movies Alone
+48. Go to Dinner Alone

 Like the old adage says, it’s better to give than to receive.
 Walking dogs at the shelter, reading to children at the library or spending an afternoon feeding families at the soup kitchen?
 Determine what’s close to your heart and then make a decision to make a difference today.

-10. Watch the Sunrise & Sunset
+50. Watch the Sunrise & Sunset

 There’s something peaceful about being up at the crack of dawn when light first appears in the sky.
 On the same day, pick the perfect spot to watch as the sun disappears below the horizon.